FAQs ABOUT CORONAVIRUS & COVID-19

 3. What is the plan for our communities of color to prevent the coronavirus?

 While the administration and federal agencies work to address the pandemic in the US overall, the NAACP continues to focus on the needs of African Americans and other people of color during and after the crisis.
-As part of our efforts, we’ve developed Ten Equity Implications of the Coronavirus Outbreak in the United States, a policy-making and advocacy framework that ensures communities of color will not be left behind or further marginalized at this critical time.
+As part of our efforts, we’ve developed Coronavirus Equity Considerations, a policy-making and advocacy framework that ensures communities of color will not be left behind or further marginalized at this critical time.
 For a summary of the document, click here.

 4. Where are we with a vaccine and/or cure?